Doctors Note Logo

 Post-laughter floppiness may seem odd—or even amusing—at first.
 But when it leads to slumping, falls or injuries, it takes on a serious dimension.
 Episodes of emotion-triggered muscle weakness often point to cataplexy, a core feature of narcolepsy type 1, and deserve timely triage.

-If you experience slumping over after laughter—especially in the context of ADHD or other sleep disturbances—document your episodes, try a free AI-powered Symptom Checker Chat Bot to better understand your symptoms, and schedule a thorough evaluation.
+If you experience slumping over after laughter—especially in the context of ADHD or other sleep disturbances—document your episodes, use a free AI-powered symptom assessment tool to better understand what might be causing your symptoms, and schedule a thorough evaluation with a healthcare provider.
 Always speak to a doctor about any life-threatening or serious symptoms to ensure you get the care you need.

 (References)